 Establishment and Maintenance of Cell Lines

-The work with the cell lines ensured that they are stable in continuous culture, can be cultured to high cell concentrations on a routine basis and produce consistent amounts of active specific antibody.
+The development of cell lines ensures that they are stable in continuous culture, can be routinely cultured to high cell concentrations and produce consistent amounts of active specific antibody.

 All cell lines are tested for mycoplasma infection.
-Mycoplasma is a common contaminant of cultured cell lines, and, if present, can adversely affect the growth rate and antibody secretion rate of the cells, making it difficult to expand cell cultures into large growth vessels.
+Mycoplasma is a common contaminant of cultured cell lines, and, if present, can adversely affect the growth rate and antibody secretion rate of the cells.
 If a mycoplasma infected cell line is grown in a laboratory, it is very difficult to avoid cross contamination into previously uninfected cultures.
-All new cell lines are kept in "quarantine" (in a separate incubator, and not handled at the same time as other lines) until they have been tested and shown to be free of mycoplasma.
-Several methods have been used for mycoplasma detection including a culture method, a DNA hybridisation kit, PCR based method and most recently a biochemical test which detects the activity of mycoplasmal enzymes.
-If a cell line is mycoplasma positive, it undergoes a regime of treatment, developed in the laboratory, with the antibiotic ciprofloxacin.
-This is effective in eliminating mycoplasma from cell cultures.
-Treatment continues until the culture gives a negative result with the mycoplasma test.
-Once a treated line is mycoplasma test negative, normal work continues on the line, but, it is retested at later stages of growth.
+If a cell line is mycoplasma positive, it undergoes a regime of treatment, developed in the laboratory, until the mycoplasma is eliminated from cell cultures.

 The specificity and immunoglobulin class and subclass of the antibody secreted by the best clone are carefully confirmed.
 The clone is then expanded in culture to provide sufficient cells to freeze a master cell bank and a working cell bank which are stored indefinitely in liquid nitrogen.
 One vial from each freezing is thawed to check the viability of the frozen cells.